 Before pre-specified final analysis begins, the integrity of the data should be reviewed to assure fit-for-purpose.
 The data set for analysis should be an accurate and complete representation of the subjects' relevant outcomes from the clinical database.
-All data should be complete and reviewed up to a pre-specified cutoff date.
-Consistency checks and appropriate source data verification should be completed.
+All data should be complete and reviewed up to a pre-specified cutoff date as specified in the Data Extract and Snapshot Plan.
+Consistency checks and appropriate source data verification should be completed as specified in the Site Monitoring Plan.